The Down Lo

 Content Produced in Partnership with the Monterey County CVB

 Monterey and Big Sur are a patchwork of communities each with their own vibe that extend well beyond the stunning film locations.
 A haven for creative spirits and kindred souls, the rugged cliffs and the sheer power of the waves inspired Hunter S. Thompson, Henry Miller, Jack Kerouac, Alanis Morissette, the Red Hot Chili Peppers, and all the greatest artists, authors, and musicians of our generation, keen on paying respect to the raw, rugged nature.
 You can actually feel the reverberations in the air as Monterey has become a sort of refuge for those seeking something – direction, inspiration, a sign.
-People return year after year in hopes of finding meaning in the place where the ocean blends effortlessly into the sky.
+Here’s where to head for epic Big Sur road trips. and why people return year after year in hopes of finding meaning in the place where the ocean blends effortlessly into the sky.

 On land, it’s nickname is “America’s last hometown,” but make no mistake, it’s the water that rules the area.
 The blue marine canyon extends as deep as the Grand Canyon, proving the depths of the ocean are just as much a mystery as outer space.
 Home to sea life and marine animals found nowhere else on the planet; it’s simultaneously the familiar and the foreign that is so mesmerizing.